AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-content/creating-channels-screens-cloud.md

 ## What's Next {#whats-next}

-Now, that you have setup an AEM Screens channel in your project, you can:
+Now, that you have setup an AEM Screens channel in your project, you need to publish your channel.
+Refer to [Publishing Channels in Screens as a Cloud Service](/help/screens-cloud/creating-content/manage-publish.md) before you manage your players from Screens Services Provider.

-* Create a new location.
-* Publish your channel.
-* Navigate to Screens Services Provider.
-* Be able to define your project locations in terms of scope.
-* Be able to define your devices in terms of scope.

-  You should continue your Screens as a Cloud Service content author journey by next reviewing the document Creating and Managing Locations.